top of page

 What's happening?

-In spite of overwhelming objections in 2021, the Council produced a largely unchanged draft, which was subject to one last public consultation (that ended 20th May 2024).
+• In spite of overwhelming objections in 2021, the Council produced a largely unchanged draft, which was subject to one last public consultation in early 2024.

 View from Crescent West